-In addition to a mentally and physically demanding workout, during each class meditation Karate philosophy is discussed.
+In addition to a mentally and physically demanding workout, during each class meditation and Martial Arts philosophy is discussed.
 Karate is more than a physical art.
 It is an art aimed at achieving balance and harmony in all aspects of life.

 Training at Ronin Kai Karate is for everyone regardless of age and background.
 We welcome you to come try a free class with us.
 Osu!

 The goal of Ronin Kai Karate is to develop a person with true understanding of Karate.
 In our training students are encouraged to push their physical limits and train harmoniously with one another.

 The ancient Samurai warrior devoted years of study in the areas of physical, mental, and spiritual training to achieve complete mastery.
 At Ronin Kai Karate we follow their tradition by adopting similar practices while adding our own progressive techniques.
 Our Karate style combines our background in Kyokushin Karate along with specialized take-down and throwing techniques.
 Our training will make you more effective in the challenges of protecting yourself in today’s world.

 EACH CLASS INCLUDES

 Goshin Waza: Self-Defense

 In our class focus is placed on technical understanding and safety.
 As one becomes more proficient they naturally become stronger.
 Karate has become more refined over the past few decades and in particular the last ten years.
 Even if one has experience but has been away from practice for a few years there is much to catch up on.
 Whether you are a beginner or have previous experience we welcome you to join us.